diberry/azure-docs/articles/machine-learning/service/ui-quickstart-run-experimentbuild.md

     * From the drop-downs, select **Exclude** and **column names**, and then click inside the text box.
 Type **normalized-losses**.

-    * On the lower right, select the check mark (OK) button to close the column selector.
+    * On the lower right, select the (OK) button to close the column selector.

     ![Exclude a column](./media/ui-quickstart-run-experiment/exclude-column.png)